KonanM/small_vector/README.md

 This implementation was basically inspired by a quite unknown customization point called ['propagate_on_container_move_assignment'](https://en.cppreference.com/w/cpp/named_req/AllocatorAwareContainer), but lets start with the basics.
 For our purposes we need a stack allocated piece of memory, which I will refer to as the small buffer.
 The small buffer can be used to insert elements until we reach `MaxSize`.
 For memory requests bigger than the small buffer, we will simply use a `std::alllocator`.

+The basic requirements for an allocator are quite simple - provide a value type, an allocate and deallocate function (see also https://howardhinnant.github.io/allocator_boilerplate.html ).
 Lets have a look at how the basic implementation works:
 ```cpp
 template<typename T, size_t MaxSize>
 struct small_buffer_vector_allocator{